rgambord/c99-doc/doc/sections/7/12/5/5/index.rst

 .. _9899_7.12.5.5p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.5.5p2>`

-:ref:`2 <9899_7.12.5.5p2>` The sinh functions compute the hyperbolic sine of x.
+The sinh functions compute the hyperbolic sine of x.
 A range error occurs if the magnitude of x is too large.

 .. rubric:: Returns

 .. _9899_7.12.5.5p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.5.5p3>`

-:ref:`3 <9899_7.12.5.5p3>` The sinh functions return sinh x.
+The sinh functions return sinh x.